JTP709/buy_bot/README.md

 If it can successfully select the button, it will assume the order was complete and shut down.

-The bot will detect what retailer you're using (currently only support for Best Buy or Walmart).
+The bot will detect what retailer you're using.

 ### To Install
 From your terminal: